ekhiyami/ekhiyami.github.io/publications.md

 layout: page
 ---

+## Sample of my AWS Publications in different formats
+Below are sample artifacts I’ve published publicly for AWS, where I was the lead author or a co-author.
+There are many others where I served as a reviewer, bar raiser, or contributor.
+I’ve also published numerous internal documents.
+Listing them all would take several pages.

 ## AWS Blog Posts and AWS Community Blogs

 | Blog Post                                                                                   |  Publication Date  | Language |